Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

 Create a new message on an existing conversation.

-Returned object fields:

-* `conversation` (object): The conversation object, but with the `modActions` mapping here instead of on the root.
-* `messages` (object): A mapping of message ID36s to messages.

-Notice that the `modActions` key is missing on the root.
-It is instead found on the conversation object for some odd reason.
+Returned object is the same as that of :ref:`GET /api/mod/conversations/{convo_id36} <modmail-conversation-get>`.

 .. csv-table:: Form Data / URL Params
    :header: "Field","Type (hint)","Description"

    "body","string","Markdown text."
    "isAuthorHidden","boolean","Whether to hide your user name to the recipient.
-Default: false."
+Default: false.

+   In an internal mod conversation, the UI will not offer the ""Hide my username"" option, but the option has some effect in that ""[hidden]"" will be shown next to the name.

+   This open cannot be used to reply a to-subreddit conversation.
+An API error (`UNKNOWN_ERROR`) will occur.
+   The UI does not give an option to hide a reply to a to-subreddit conversation.
+   "
    "isInternal","boolean","Whether to create a private moderator note.
-Default: false."
+Default: false.

+   This option has no effect in an internal moderator conversation.

+   It's not possible to create a hidden private mod note.
+If true when `isAuthorHidden` is also true, an API will occur (`UNKNOWN_ERROR`).
+   "

 |